Does the idea of Euro trip sounds appealing to you?

 Remember that some routes don’t have a first class at all.
 But the 2nd class is really not bad in many countries too.

-If you are taking an ICE 1st class train in Germany, you will have free Wi-Fi.
+If you are taking an ICE 1st class train in Germany, you will have free Wi-Fi (German Rail Pass is pretty awesome!).
 1st class train in Austria and Czech Republic will provide you with free bottles of water.

 How do I buy the pass?